geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 Vinesauf speaks of the Bedouins or Bedeuvini, “horrible, darker than smoke, bearing the bow and quiver and the small round shield.”&#160;<a href="#ref04-a" rev="footnote" class="footnote-backref">↩</a>

+<a id="note04-b"></a>
-Note (b), page 134, line 34.
-And Rome’s degenerate eagles learn’d to dread.
+§ Note (b), page 134, line 34.&emsp;*And Rome’s degenerate eagles learn’d to dread.*

 Some of the most splendid monarchs of Persia belonged to the Seljoukian dynasty, which expired in the year 1194.
-The kindred Sultan of Roum, whose capital waa first at Nice, and afterwards at Iconium, rent many of its fairest provinces from the Greek empire, and maintained itself till 1308.
+The kindred Sultan of Roum, whose capital was first at Nice, and afterwards at Iconium, rent many of its fairest provinces from the Greek empire, and maintained itself till 1308.
 It is from this branch of the Seljouc Turks that the Ottomans now upon the throne of Constantinople are descended.
 The Seljouc dynasties of Caramania, of Aleppo, and Damascus, were of shorter date.
-The last was that of Damascus, which city was given up to Noureddin by Ayoub, the father of Saladme, who was then Vizir to the last Seljouc prince, Modgireddin Abe.
+The last was that of Damascus, which city was given up to Noureddin by Ayoub, the father of Saladine, who was then Vizir to the last Seljouc prince, Modgireddin Abe.
 Ayoub had been under great obligations to Noureddin, and his brother, Shiracoush, was then in his service.
-The Sultan rewarded them both with liberality, and Ayoub received the government of the yielded town ‘as the meed of his treachery.
-These two emirs were also endowed with the peculiar privilege of sitting in the presence of Noureddin, without waiting for permission.
+The Sultan rewarded them both with liberality, and Ayoub received the government of the yielded town as the meed of his treachery.
+These two emirs were also endowed with the peculiar privilege of sitting in the presence of Noureddin, without waiting for permission.&#160;<a href="#ref04-b" rev="footnote" class="footnote-backref">↩</a>

 Note (c), page 136, line 64.
 The placid Soldan fill’d his simple throne.
 Luxury has been the common reproach of the east: yet it may be remarked, that its greatest conquerors, at least in modern days, have been distinguished by the simplicity and even austerity of their manners.
 Such were Noureddin and Saladine, Ghenghis Khan, and his descendant Tamerlane.
 Note (d), page 136, line 71.
 And Äladin, whom youth’s warm hopes inspire.
 From the many names which belong to these young princes, I have endeavoured to select those most capable of being moulded into English verse.
 The history of the Arabs (Universal History) relates, page 514, that Saladine, having alighted from his horse to take a more ceremonious leave of Kaisar Shah, son of Kih’dge Arselan, Sultan of Iconium, and who had married a daughter of Malek Adel, Kaisar Shah in return held the stirrup and assisted the Sol- dan to remount, while Aladin arranged his clothes, on which a bystander observed, “ O, son of Ayoub, you need not now care what death you die; a prince of the house of Seljouc has helped you on horseback, and a descendant of the Atabek Zenghi has adjusted your garments.”
 Seiffeddin, the father of Aladin, had been engaged in long and ruinous wars with the Sultan, and his friendship was never cordial.
 2 d 3
 § Note (e), page 188, Une İÜ8.
 The labouring steers drag on the ponderous towers.
 These towers were similar in nature to those employed by Godfrey at the siege of Jerusalem, and even in an age when we hear familiarly of the destructive powers of our modern artillery, there is something imposing in the account of such gigantic engines; these were higher than the walls of the city, and each was capable of containing five hundred men.
 They consisted of three stories: in the first story were the battering rams; in the second, the Balistæ and Catapults, which threw darts and stones to the distance of one hundred and twenty-five feet.
 The atones were from three hundred to four hundred pounds weight; they crushed the roofs of houses, overturned the machines of the enemy, and shook the walls: the third and last story contained one hundred warriors, who were armed with axes, maces, &c, and protected by a roof from the stones and fire which were hurled from the engines of the besieged.
 It was also provided with a pont levis, or flying bridge, which could be let down upon the walls.
 These moving castles were raised upon wheels, and covered with leather hardened in vinegar, to render them impenetrable to common flame, and to the ordinary Greek fire.
 After the earth had been levelled, and a part of the fosse filled up, they were rolled forward by means of levers.
 See Mailly, Marin, Sţc.
 Note (f), page 138, line 121.
 To shivering want his own neh mantle gave.
 The banners of France were three, the royal or personal standard of the King, the “ Chape de St. Martin,” and the oriflamme.
 The royal standard was a square banner, or gonfalon, of a blue colour, and powdered with lilies of gold.
 This was usually entrusted to some vassal of valour and consequence, who was called the gonfalonier, a name in later years confined to him who bears the standard of the Holy See.
 At the battle of Bouvines, the standard of Philip Augustus was borne by Gallon de Montigny, who, when the King was unhorsed, gave notice of his danger by lowering it several times.
 The “ Chape de St. Martin,” according to Le Gendre, was a banner of taffeta, on which the Saint was depicted, and which had acquired extraordinary virtues, from having been allowed to remain some time upon his tomb.
 Other writers assert that it was the mantle of the Saint, and some have pretended that it was worn by the Kings of France in battle.
 Others suppose it to have been die banner belonging to the Abbey of St. Martin of Tours, and others again contend that it was not a banner, but a coffer or portable pavilion, containing the relics of many saints, and among others those of St. Martin, which the Kings of’ France held in the highest veneration.
 Whichever of these opinions may rest on the best authority, the presence of the Chape de St. Martin was supposed to ensure victory, and its place in battle was immediately after the royal standard.
 The oriflamme has been already considered, but the dignity of bearing it was sought by the most renowned knights, and contested with almost as much eagerness as the principal command, at least if we may judge from the instance of Arnoul d’Andrenhem, who under Charles the Fifth resigned his office of Maréchal of France, that he might exercise that of Pone Oriflamme.
 The bearer, however, had no authority, except over the troop at the head of which he carried his banner; but that troop consisted of all which chivalry could boast, of most noble and most valiant:—added to which, the oriflamme was always in the van, either in march or in battle, consequently in the post of danger and honour; and when it was present, even the banner of the King became of small account, and was called only the royal pennon.
 2 ь 4
 Nothing can more decidedly mark the respect in which the oriflamme was held, than the oath administered to the bearer. “ You swear and promise, on the precious body of Christ Jesus, here present, and on the bodies of Monseigneur St. Denis and his companions, here also, that you will loyally, in your own person, guard and govern the oriflamme of our Lord the King, also present, to the honour and profit of himself and his kingdom, and that you will not abandon it, neither for the fear of death nor for any other cause, but that you will in all things do your duty as beseems a good and loyal knight towards your Sovereign and liege Lord.”-~ See MaiUy, vol. i.
 Note (g), page 142, line 205.
 While Philip’s hand his keen francisque displayed.
 The francia or francisque, a kind of battle-axe, from which the Franks are supposed to have derived their name, as the Saxons did from the se-ax, a similar weapon which they used in battle.
 Some modern authors assert that the axe and bipennis were solely used by the Danes.
 Perhaps a weapon of this sort was originally employed by all the barbarous tribes of northern Europe, but relinquished in the progress of civilization; and the Danes being the last of the northern invaders, might also be the last to abandon it.— Smith’s Antient Costume of England, Note (h), page 144, line 257.
 He moves not, speaks not, lives to pain alone.
 The general suffrage of mankind seems to have established Saladine as the greatest man of the age in which he lived; yet in the power of supporting any reverse of fortune, he shewed himself much inferior to his antagonist,<span class="smallcaps">Richard</span>Cœur de Lion.
 Some historians have said that the English Monarch was never so great as in his dungeon of